1. Symmetry and Transformations

 Scott Kim's Inversions (Key Curriculum Press), a book where symmetry interacts with a demented typography to create entertaining and thought-provoking images.

 Flatland by Edwin Abbott.
 Extremely cheap from Dover Books, and free online.
 (Some students read the whole thing, but the math is mostly in chapters 1, 2, and 13-22.)
-There are several excellent sequels, but I don't have time for them in this class.
-I have not seen either of the Flatland movies, but I have sometimes shown part of a fun Halloween episode of The Simpsons where Homer accidentally goes 3D.
+There are several excellent sequels, and two movies, but I don't have time for them in this class.

 Triangle paper is useful for some of the lessons on symmetry.